Starting a Business in Ghana as a Foreigner: 10 Insightful Steps to Succeed

 Compliance is key when starting a business in Ghana as a foreigner.
 Foreign businesses must file annual returns with the RGD, submit audited accounts to GRA, and maintain compliance with local labor, tax, and immigration regulations.

-Kharis Global Group offers ongoing compliance services, business advisory, and renewal support to ensure your business
+Kharis Global Group offers ongoing compliance services, business advisory, and renewal support to ensure your business remains legally protected.

 Why Choose Kharis Global Group?